How to Render and Purify Tallow For Cooking or Skincare

 The duration of the purifying process can vary depending on factors such as the initial quality of the tallow and the desired level of purification.

-100% grass fed tallow for rendering on sliced on cutting board
+100% grass fed tallow on cutting board

 rendered beef tallow stored in mason jars